jbellogo/Notes/content/Interest.md

 In practice, the interest rate is not constant and changes over time! people refinance their loans?

-You can \textbf{estimate an interest rate curve based on different bond prices, and enter those as "deterministic" quantities into the model}
+You can estimate an interest rate curve based on different bond prices, and enter those as "deterministic" quantities into the model